reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 # Deploy the contract (seller)

-This section shows you how to have the seller (1) deploy the contract and (2) return the contract information used later by the buyer to attach to the contract.
+This section shows you how to have the seller (1) deploy the contract and (2) return the contract information to be used later by the buyer to attach to the contract.
 The format of contract information varies depending on the consensus network.
 Here are examples:

 |Conensus Network|Contract Information Example|
 |-|-|